jgaa/logfault/README.md

 For example - I currently develop a general C++ library under Linux, with few dependencies and no use of boost.
 It use CMake, and when I build it for testing, I log to std::clog, and inspect the logs in *kdevelop*.
 The library is used by apps for IOS and Android.
 Adding a dependency to Boost just to get the Boost.Log library may be more work than it's worth.

+*Logfaut* is not meant as a replacement of a sophisticated logger for a large application.
+It's more like a hack to get logging right, in libraries, smaller applications and mobile apps written in C++.
+It was written in a few hours when I desperately needed to get log-output from the C++ library for Android and IOS mentioned above.
+In the following days I have spent a few extra hours to make it a little more mature, and hopefully useful for other developers as well.

 # Logging

 When you log messages, you stream data into a temporary std::ostream object.
 So everything that goes into a std::ostream instance can be logged.